Where Wolf, There Castle...

 "What did you tell him?" asked Bjorn.

-She thought twice, she should start watering down all of their drinks…
+She thought better, she decided she should water down all of their drinks…

 "I once looked into my well and saw that the moon fell in," Karl said.